smartclean/smartclean.github.io/docs/vcs_bin.md

 2. Define details of recipients who should receive notifications about Bin getting filled up events.
    - For Example: A cleaning attendant to receive SMS and supervisor to receive Mobile App Notification

-3. Done!
-Your Locations can now raise an Alert when the Bin being monitored has reached the configured level for that sensor.
+3. Your trash bin will raise an alert when the empty space remaining inside it reaches the minimum level.

+4. The alert indicates that the trash bin is becoming full.

 Some of our other solutions which generate Alerts are:
 - [Indoor Air Quality Monitoring](/vcs_aq.html)